emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 Platform code
 -------------

-First, pick two-character codes for your operating system, processor architecture, and compiler toolchain, as described under :ref:`topic-platform`, and concatenate them to get a six-character code "``osarct``" for the new platform.
+Pick two-character codes for your operating system, processor architecture, and compiler toolchain, as described under :ref:`topic-platform`, and concatenate them to get a six-character platform code "``osarct``".

 Functional modules